dbandstra/oxid/README.md

 ![Screenshot](screenshot.png)

 ## Installation
 Oxid can be built into a native executable or a Web Assembly binary.
-(Note: the Web Assembly version is still missing a few features, such as sound.)

 The native version has the following requirements:
 * Install [SDL2](https://www.libsdl.org/) and [libepoxy](https://github.com/anholt/libepoxy)